Bijuva 1/100 (Estradiol (As Hemihydrate) And Progesterone)

 Pregnancy and Breastfeeding

-Bijuva 1/100 is only for postmenopausal women.
-If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.
+Bijuva 1/100 is intended for postmenopausal women only.
+If you become pregnant while taking this medication, stop immediately and consult your doctor.

 Drug Interactions